NerdStoke/tweetiepi/README.md

 # tweetiepi

-## You legit can give your twitch chat the ability to control your channel
+## You legit can give your twitch chat the ability to control your twitter account

 This is the code that runs on the Raspberry Pi Zero W.
-It is a node app and I use pm2 to keep it up and running.
+It is a node app, and I use pm2 to keep it up and running.
 If you are wondering why I listen to twitch to send commands to the pi instead of funneling user traffic straight to it through a web server or something, it is because I don't know how many people would be connecting to it at a time.
 This way, there is only one point of connection to the pi and one source of commands going to the GPIOs